lambduli/reading/reports/parametric-overloading-in-polymorphic-programming-languages.md

 This, of course, does not allow for *recursive declarations*.

 It also offers a simple unification-based inference algorithm.
-The author explains that the inference differs from the *Algorightm W* by additional support for resolving the overloading.
+The author explains that the inference differs from the *Algorithm W* by additional support for resolving the overloading.

 ## Special Mentions